glanceapp/glance/docs/configuration.md

 Whether to show the temperature in celsius or fahrenheit, possible values are `metric` or `imperial`.

 #### `hour-format`
-Whether to show the hours of the day in 12-hour format or 24-hour format
+Whether to show the hours of the day in 12-hour format or 24-hour format.
+Possible values are `12h` and `24h`.

 ##### `hide-location`
 Optionally don't display the location name on the widget.